 April 1989 In-Home Programs begin with 21 workers and 25 clients

 Oct 1989 Nutrition Program opens in Fort Ashby

 Oct 1993 Agency began a computerized accounting system

-1994 Celebrated 20 years and changed name to Aging & Family Services and introduced a new logo
+1994 Celebrated 20 years and changed the name to Aging & Family Services and introduced a new logo

 1994 Seniors and staff began working on Santa letters for the first time